List of The Chosen characters: Nicodemus

 Portrayed by Erick Avari, Nicodemus is a leading Pharisee from Jerusalem, a respected rabbi, and a high-ranking member of the Sanhedrin.
 He is a secret disciple of Jesus.

 Quintus Benedictus Dio

-Portrayed by Brandon Potter, Quintus Benedictus Dio is a Roman magistrate in Capernaum and the Praetor of Galilee.
-He is disheartened when Matthew leaves his post as tax collector to follow Jesus and comes to antagonize Jesus and his disciples.
-Quintus loses his post after he kills Ramah in a fit of rage while trying to arrest Jesus, with Gaius selected to replace him.
+Portrayed by Brandon Potter, Quintus Benedictus Dio is a former Roman magistrate in Capernaum and the former Praetor of Galilee.

 Gaius

-Portrayed by Kirk B. R. Woller, Gaius is a former high-ranking Roman centurion and a Roman magistrate in Capernaum, the father of his servant son named Ivo, and later Praetor of Galilee, succeeding Quintus.
+Portrayed by Kirk B. R. Woller, Gaius is a former high-ranking Roman centurion and a Roman magistrate in Capernaum, the father of his servant son named Ivo, and the current Praetor of Galilee.
 He is the former guard of Matthew.

-Thaddeus
+Thaddaeus

-Portrayed by Giavani Cairo, Thaddeus is a former stonemason in Bethsaida and one of the twelve disciples, called apostles, of Jesus.
+Portrayed by Giavani Cairo, Thaddaeus is a former stonemason in Bethsaida and one of the twelve disciples, called apostles, of Jesus.

 Little James

 Portrayed by Jordan Walker Ross, Little James is a former prospective member of the 288 Jerusalem Temple choir and one of the twelve disciples, called apostles, of Jesus.

 Thomas

 Portrayed by Joey Vahedi, Thomas is a former caterer from the Plains of Sharon, the partner of Ramah, and one of the twelve disciples, called apostles, of Jesus.